2018 Parent Guide

 CAMP SONSHINE'S OVERNIGHT FACILITY: CAMP SOLARIS

-We have finished construction of a brand-new, one-of-a-kind Aerial Park.
-This 30-foot high challenge course will come with over a dozen team and individual challenges for our campers to explore and conquer.
+One of the feature activities found at Solaris is our one-of-a-kind Aerial Park.
+This 30-foot high challenge course comes with over a dozen team and individual challenges for our campers to explore and conquer.
 A variety of elements await participants of all experiences and abilities.

 CAMP SOLARIS PROGRAMS

-This special one-week program opens up the fun and adventure of Camp Solaris to a younger group of campers.
-This program will begin on Monday evening and give campers a 4-day, 3-night experience filled with fun activities, encouraging team experiences, and constructive and
+This special program opens up the fun and adventure of Camp Solaris to a younger group of campers.
+This program will begin on Monday morning and give campers a 4-day, 3-night experience filled with fun activities, encouraging team experiences, and constructive and caring adult leadership.

 This is the “overnight” version of our already popular High Adventure program at Camp Sonshine.
 Campers will experience days filled with classic camp activities and evening programs that are planned to build friendships and personal growth.